How to spend a great day in Florence Italy

 Santa Maria del Fiore

-Walk down the street from Piazza Signoria and you will soon reach one of the symbols of Florence – another masterpiece created by mankind – stunningly beautiful Basilica.
+Walk down the street from Piazza Signoria and you will soon reach one of the symbols of Florence – another masterpiece created by mankind – the stunningly beautiful Basilica.
 Take a look inside if you can, or simply enjoy the beauty of this massive structure – it’s unlike any other cathedral you’ll see.

 florence things to do

-Right next to the cathedral you will see one of the oldest buildings in the city, constructed between 1059 and 1128 – The Baptistery.
-Have a look at east doors, or Gates of Paradise, by Lorenzo Ghiberti – very noteworthy sightseeing!
+Right next to the cathedral, you will see one of the oldest buildings in the city, constructed between 1059 and 1128 – The Baptistery.
+Have a look at East Doors, or Gates of Paradise, by Lorenzo Ghiberti – very noteworthy sightseeing!
 These doors have ten panels depicting scenes from the Old Testament.

 florence things to do